│Veteran Program│Event Photos│Contact

 Year 5 - November 4th, 5th and 6th, 2016 - Sycamore Shoals State Historic Park, Elizabethton Tennessee - The 2016 event was one of many firsts for what many feel to be a gem hidden in the hills of Northeast Tennessee.
 Event planners, working with local educators, developed a first person history presentation day for elementary and intermediate aged students.
 Over 450 students participated in the event's first annual Education Day.
 The children moved in groups of 30 or so pupils from station to station in 20 minute increments learning from those who are truly living history books.
 Rewarding in so many ways, the children were able to ask questions so they could better understand the life of a soldier throughout our countries history.
 Also a first, a formal Veteran Program was first introduced in 2016.
 77 veterans from WWII through our most recent conflicts in Afghanistan and Iraq attended the event validating the commitment of the reenactor.
 Several veterans shared their stories of service to the crowd at what will be an annual part of this event forward.
 Veterans were served lunch, provided nametags indicating their service eras and units served, and of course showered with sincere Thank You's!
 From a reenacting side, 3 significant additions made their first appearance at the 2016 event; a group of living historians dedicated to telling a little known part of American History called the Barbary Coast Wars were present, reenactors portraying American Infantry of the Vietnam War and a veteran of Desert Shield/Storm, Operation Enduring Freedom and the War on Terror with contemporary displays from America's most recent military history overseas.
 Also firsts for the 2016 event was a evolutionary presentation of weapons followed by a American Flag retirement ceremony and last but not least in any way, the presence of current National Guard servicemen with their specialize vehicles and equipment.
 Over 75 reenactors participated in 2016 and all are planning on participating in 2017.
 It was estimated that over 900 spectators attended the event.

 Year 6 - November 3rd, 4th & 5th, 2017 - Tipton Haynes State Historic Site, Johnson City Tennessee - Due to a scheduling conflict, A Walk in Their Boots found it necessary to relocate the 2017 event to the Tipton Haynes State Historic Site in Johnson City Tennessee.
 The location was the site of the Battle for the State of Franklin in late February of 1788.
-The completely restored 18th century farm and homestead site will provide a significant typography change for A Walk in Their Boots.
-Spectators will have a unrestricted viewing location above the battlefield for three unique battle scenarios; Spring 1945 in Europe during WWII , the American Civil War, and for the first time, the Vietnam War.
-The backdrop of barns and outbuilding will serve to be the picturesque setting for the encampments and will be especially appealing for Civil War Era reenactors.
-If you are looking to take photos of these living historians in a very natural setting, then Tipton Haynes is the place to be.
-Fast forward 104 years from the Civil War to 1967, the hillside cave complex within the park will serve to be the backdrop of our first Vietnam Era Battle.
+The completely restored 18th century farm and homestead site provided a significant typography change for A Walk in Their Boots.
+Spectators had an unrestricted viewing location above the battlefield for three unique battle scenarios; Spring 1945 in Europe during WWII , the American Civil War, and for the first time, the Vietnam War.
+The backdrop of barns and outbuilding served to be the picturesque setting for the encampments and was especially appealing for reenactors.
+Photographers from throughout the region took advantage of this very natural looking setting to capture photos of living historians.
+Tipton Haynes was certainly the place to be for this very unique reenactment.
+Fast forward 104 years from the Civil War to 1967, the hillside cave complex within the park served as the backdrop of our first Vietnam Era Battle.
 Commemorating the 50th Anniversary of the Vietnam War is not only our duty, but our honor.
-We are proud to be one of the very few reenactments in the country offering a recreation of what was America's longest war.
+We are proud to be one of the very few reenactments in the country offering a recreation of what was America's longest war of the 20th Century.

 Visit the event on Facebook